Being something of a geek when it comes to social media, this is obviously not the only place online where I can be found.

 - I’m a supporter of Tearfund and part of a team of bloggers who write about their campaigns.
 (Which is how I ended up blogging from Uganda in 2013.)
 I’ve also written for Tearfund Rhythms.

 - Sometimes, I write for the Church Times – though this is my only ‘proper’ article for them.

 - Since its debut in 2014, I’ve contributed to the annual devotional Fresh from the Word: The Bible for a Change.
-(They compile it so far ahead that 2015’s is now available and 2016’s deadline is imminent!)

 - For several years I was a researcher for the Methodist Church and wrote many papers for them.
 My biggest research project was on the ‘Missing Generation’ and culminated in a report to the Methodist Conference.